enibeni/faq_bot/README.md

 - TG_TOKEN_LOGGER_BOT - telegram bot api key for logging
 - TG_CHAT_ID - telegram chat id provided via @userinfobot bot

-to get PROJECT_ID create DialogFlow project with this manual https://cloud.google.com/dialogflow/es/docs/quick/setup
+to get GOOGLE_APPLICATION_PROJECT_ID create DialogFlow project with this manual https://cloud.google.com/dialogflow/es/docs/quick/setup

 to get GOOGLE_APPLICATION_CREDENTIALS follow this manual https://cloud.google.com/docs/authentication/getting-started

-to create vk bot and get VK_TOKEN follow this manual https://vk.com/dev/bots_docs
+to create vk bot and get VK_TOKEN_ANSWER_BOT follow this manual https://vk.com/dev/bots_docs

 You will need two telegram bots for this script.
 One for notification about work check status and another one for logging.
 Find out how to create them on telegram docs https://core.telegram.org/bots